Step 2 – Criminal History Statutory Declaration

 How many stat decs are required?

 We require only one statutory declaration to be completed.
-Please follow the below question to find out which stat dec is required from you:

 Completing the form manually